Lawyer Limelight: Sam Maduegbuna

 When Nigerian-born trial lawyer Sam Maduegbuna first came to the United States in the early 1990s, he didn’t expect to stay.
 But when he realized how significantly he could help fellow immigrants and other underprivileged groups in the U.S., he knew he was needed here.
-Nearly 30 years later, he has successfully run his own firm and tried cases against seemingly indomitable entities, frequently garnering large recoveries for his clients.

-Lawdragon: How would you describe the type of work you do in your practice?
+LD: How would you describe the type of work you do in your practice?

-Sam Maduegbuna: I represent individuals against powerful interests.
+SM: I represent individuals against powerful interests.
 I fight on behalf of individuals and groups who have been victims of civil rights violations or denied other rights in the workplace.

 I take on all aspects of labor and employment law, especially employment discrimination, retaliation and whistleblower cases on behalf of public servants and private employees.
 I have developed a particular interest in litigation against governmental employers on behalf of the citizens and groups they employ.

 I also handle civil rights litigation arising from police and even private misconduct.
 Those matters run the gamut and include death cases, police pursuit, excessive force, assault, battery, false arrest and detention, violation of prisoner and inmates’ rights through unlawful seizure and assault, and denial of rights or medical neglect.
-A fair amount of these cases involve death or serious injuries that implicate medical malpractice and therefore require an understanding of complex medical issues.
+A fair amount of these cases involves death or serious injuries that implicate medical malpractice and therefore require an understanding of complex medical issues.

 LD: How did you first become interested in those practice areas?